Discrimination is contrary to the Equality Act 2010 and the University Harassment Policy.

 Discrimination arising from disability

-Discrimination arising from disability occurs when you treat a disabled person unfavourably because of something connected with their disability and cannot justify such treatment.
+Discrimination arising from disability occurs when you treat a disabled person unfavourably because of something connected with their disability, and such treatment cannot be justified.

 Discrimination arising from disability is different from direct discrimination.
 Direct discrimination occurs because of the protected characteristic of disability.
 In cases of discrimination arising from disability, the reason for the treatment does not matter; the question is whether the disabled person has been treated unfavourably because of something connected with their disability.